FAQs / Help

 No- Unfortunately due to both safety and hygiene protocol, the Park has a zero tolerance policy on any dogs except for Assistance Dogs.
 If you are planning on visiting us this summer, please DO NOT leave your dogs in your vehicle unattended due to the lack of shade.
 Any cases of animals remaining locked in a vehicle, will be dealt with by both the RSPCA and the Police who are authorised to carry out a seizure of the animal, even if property damage is required.
 Lightwater Valley cannot be held responsible for any damage caused under such circumstances.

 Should there be extreme weather conditions during the day, certain rides and attractions may be temporarily closed in the interests of health and safety.
-This information will, however, always be communicated as quickly and efficiently as possible to all guests at the entrance to the Theme Park.
+This information will, however, always be communicated as quickly and efficiently as possible to all guests at the entrance to the Park.

 Our 175 acre site provides free parking for all guests, regardless of whether you arrive in a coach, a minibus or a car!
 Likewise, we provide special parking bays close to the entrance for our guests with disabilities.

 Yes- You can leave the park to go back to your vehicle or to the shopping village at any point.
 All you need to do is to get your hand stamped by the staff on ticket check where you came in before you leave and then show the stamp upon return to the Park.

 A number of our front-line personnel are trained in the provision of first responder first-aid and carry basic medical kits with them at all times.